Arts & Sciences Residency « Quantum Studio » in Vancouver – IIIrd Edition

 The application submission:

-• Must be done in English
+• Must be done in English,

-• In a single PDF
+• In a single PDF,

-• Must be sent by email to [email protected]
+• Must be sent by email to [email protected],

-• Until May 26, 2024 (11h59pm, Paris time).
+• Until May 11th, 2025 (11h59pm, Paris time).

 3.2 – Required Information

-Pour To apply, we invite you to send the following documents:
+To apply, we invite you to send the following documents:

-• Application form: ENG_Application-Form-Art-and-science-residency-2024
+• Application form: ENG_Application-Form-Art and science residency-2025

-• A copy of your ID card or passport
+• A copy of your ID card or passport,

-• A biography and a CV
+• A biography and a CV,

-• A portfolio of previous projects (with video links, if applicable)
+• A portfolio of previous projects (with video links, if applicable),

-• A letter of motivation
+• A letter of motivation,

-• A precise synopsis of the project
+• A precise synopsis of the project, including a description of:

-• A projected work plan for the residency (forecast)
+• A projected work plan for the residency (forecast),

-• Visuals of the project (if applicable)
+• Visuals of the project (if applicable),

-• A letter of recommendation (optional)
+• A letter of recommendation (mandatory).

 4- Selection and commitments